cgomesu/website/_posts/2020-11-24-Mesh-networking-openwrt-batman.md

         option dest  wan
 ```

-Of note, it is good practice to be more restrictive with the firewall rules the `guest` and `iot` networks.
+Of note, it is good practice to be more restrictive with the firewall rules for the `guest` and `iot` networks.
 I added comments with recommendations in the configurations above but additional rules might be necessary to enable basic functionality within each of those networks.
 For a reference, check the OpenWrt's guide on [Guest Wi-Fi basics](https://openwrt.org/docs/guide-user/network/wifi/guestwifi/guest-wlan#firewall).
 {:.notice--warning}

 Now **save the file** and exit.
 Then, **reboot** the device.
 This will implement the changes and offer an opportunity to check if everything will work as intended after a power loss.